A Computationally Efficient Projection-Based Approach for Spatial Generalized Linear Mixed Models: Discussion

 In this paper, we have proposed projection-based models for fast approximation to SGLMMs and RSR models.
 Our simulation study shows that our low rank models have good inference and prediction performance.
 The advantages of our approach include: (1) a reduction in the number of random effects, which lowers the dimensionality of the posterior distribution and decreases the computational cost of likelihood evaluations at each iteration of the MCMC algorithm,; (2) reparameterized and therefore approximately independent random effects, resulting in faster mixing MCMC algorithms; and (3) the ability to adjust for spatial confounding.

 Our simulation study shows both the restricted and unrestricted models provide similar results in prediction.
 RRP provides superior inference when the true model does not have confounding (and hence the spurious confounding effect needs to be removed); it is also computationally more efficient due to its faster mixing.
 Therefore, we recommend that in general users fit RRP models.
 If there is concern that the true model may actually exhibit confounding, we recommend adjusting the fixed effects \textit{a posteriori} to recover the inference from FRP as recommended in \cite{ephraim2015}.
 As we demonstrate here, this is easy to do in practice.
+We have conducted a simulation study for the Mat\'ern covariance function with $\nu = 0.5, 1.5 $ and several range values.
+Our study suggests that varying $\phi$ does not affect the results from our projection-based approach.
+For small values of $\nu$, the projection-based approach still works well in the binary case, offering a large reduction in dimensions without a change in prediction ability.
+However, in the Poisson case, for non-smooth processes, it may not always be possible to reduce dimensions to the same extent.
+This finding is consistent with observations by others regarding reduced-rank approaches in the linear Gaussian process setting \citep[cf.][]{Stein20141}.

 The current methods rely on parallelization to handle large matrix computations; we have successfully carried these out for $n$ of around 10,000.
 If we combine parallelization with a discretization of possible values of $\phi$ (to allow for pre-computing the eigendecomposition of the covariance matrix), this approach will likely scale to tens of thousands of data points.
 The INLA approach \citep{rue2009inla} provides a fast approximate numerical method for carrying out inference for latent Gaussian random field models.
 An interesting avenue for future research is combining our reduced-dimensional reparameterization with INLA.